PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-0-4-maintenance-release.md

 - "8.0.x"
 ---

 The fourth patch version for PrestaShop 8 is now available to download!
-This release contains few security fixes, so we recommend you to upgrade your shop as soon as possible.
+This release contains a few security fixes, so we recommend you to upgrade your shop as soon as possible.

 ![8.0.4 is available!](/assets/images/2023/04/banner_804_1534_424.png)